what I need in a digital workspace

-That said, I’m still thinking about this, and this is The Refined Mind, a never-ending work-in-progress digital garden, so let’s go!
+That said, I’m still thinking about this!
+This is The Refined Mind, after all—a never-ending work-in-progress digital garden—so let’s go!

 - The Partnership’s Director of Org Effectiveness

-These roles are incredibly intertwined and hold both similar and unique needs simultaneously.
+These roles are incredibly intertwined and simultaneously hold both similar and unique needs.

 - Both roles are dedicated to designing, implementing, and refining productivity systems